If you see a distinctive pattern of cracking in your asphalt that looks like the…

 Both crack filling and seal coating are done to help prevent water damage, which is a big risk during the winter months.
 To guard further against this damage, another parking lot winter preparation step is to check your drainage.

 Drainage is basically an escape route for any water that falls on your driveway or parking lot — it gives this water a place to go so it doesn’t sit on top of the surface and cause moisture damage.
 To avoid pooling and standing water, have your drainage system inspected before winter begins.

 Cleaning your driveway involves getting rid of dirt and debris.
-You can sweep, rinse or use a pressure washer for this.
-Another important step is to clean up any chemical spills which can damage the surface, such as motor oil or gasoline.
+You can sweep, rinse, or use a pressure washer for this.
+Another important step is to clean up any chemical spills that can damage the surface, such as motor oil or gasoline.

 Integrity Paving & Coatings can help you prepare your parking lot or driveway for the winter.
-Fill out the form here or call us at (512)853-9009 to get a quote.
+Contact us to gt started with a free consultation.